-In the property editor for the Barcode Field, we are going to specify the DataMatrix symbology.
+In the Barcode Field Editor, we are going to specify the DataMatrix symbology.
 This is a very robust 2 dimensional barcode that will allow us to encode a large amount of data.
 Select a scale of 8 and rotation angle of 90.